Omni Calculator logo

 Can you average averages?

 You can average averages, but it is often very inaccurate and should be done carefully.
-Let's say you had two countries, one with a population of 10 million and a GDP of $30,000 and one of 10,000 and a GDP of $2,000.
-The average GDP per country is $16,000, while the average GDP per person is ~$30,000, both vastly different figures showing vastly different things - so be careful.
+Let's say you have two countries, one with a population of 10 million and a GDP of $30,000 and another with 10,000 inhabitants and $2,000 GDP.
+The average GDP per country is $16,000, while the average GDP per person is ~$30,000, both vastly different figures showing vastly different things — so be careful.

 Is the average of averages accurate?

-The average of averages is not accurate - most of the time.
-Data can be misleading due to two main factors, lurking variables and weighted averages.
-Lurking variables is where, by taking the average of averages, a piece of information is lost, which provides greater insight into the topic at hand.
-The other issue is not weighting averages when it is needed.
-If, say, the number of people visiting changes each month, by not weighting against the number of people, information will be lost.
+The average of averages is not accurate most of the time due to two main factors: lurking variables and weighted averages.
+Lurking variables are where important information is lost by taking the average of averages.
+The other issue is not weighting averages when needed.
+If, say, the number of visitors changes each month, by not weighting against the number of people, information will be lost.

 Mateusz Mucha